ultralytics/ultralytics/docs/en/modes/track.md

             Args:
                 filename (str): The path to the video file or the identifier for the webcam/external camera source. model (obj): The YOLOv8 model object.
-                file_index (int): An index to uniquely identify the file being processed, used for display purposes.
+                index (int): An index to uniquely identify the file being processed, used for display purposes.
             """
+            model = YOLO(model_name)
             video = cv2.VideoCapture(filename)

             while True: